kstenerud/concise-encoding/ce-structure.md

 #### Marker ID

 A marker ID is a unique (to the document) identifier for marked objects.
-A marker ID can either be a positive integer (up to 18446744073709551615, 64 bits), or a string of case-insensitive basic alphanumerics plus underscore (`[A-Za-z_][0-9A-Za-z_]*`) with a minimum length of 1 and a maximum length of 30 (ID strings cannot begin with a numeric digit).

-**Note**: Marker ID comparisons are always case-insensitive.
+A marker ID can be one of:

+1. A positive integer from 0 to 18446744073709551615 (up to 64 bits)
+2. A case-insensitive string that is [CTE and text editor friendly](cte-specification.md#human-editability), and doesn't begin with a digit:
+   * First character printable, not whitespace or control or numeric, and not a symbol except for underscore `_`.
+   * Following characters printable, not whitespace or control, and not a symbol except for underscore `_`, dot `.`, dash `-`.
+   * Maximum length: 30 characters (not bytes).

 #### Rules: